 Dr. Stein received his B.S. in Chemistry (University of Rochester); Ph.D. in Physical Chemistry (University of Washington with Professor B.S.
 Rabinovitch); Postdoctoral Fellow and Staff (SRI International with Dr. Sidney Benson).

-Dr. Stein is currently a NIST Fellow, Director of the NIST Mass Spectrometry Data Center and Group Leader of the Chemical Reference Data Group in the Physical and Chemical Properties Division of the National Institute of Standards and Technology (formerly National Bureau of Standards), Gaithersburg, MD.
+Dr. Stein is currently a NIST Fellow, Director of the NIST Mass Spectrometry Data Center in the Biomolecular Measurement Division of the National Institute of Standards and Technology (formerly National Bureau of Standards), Gaithersburg, MD.